aryamanpandya99/transformers/README.md

 # Transformers

-This repository serves as a comprehensive record of my implementation and exploration of the Transformer architecture.
-It's intended to dissect and comprehend the model's components through practical application for different use cases.
+This repository is dedicated to the implementation and exploration of Transformer models.
+It aims to provide an in-depth understanding of the architecture and its components by applying it to various use cases.

 ## Introduction

-The Transformer model stands as a cornerstone in the realm of natural language processing and is now unifying different sub-areas of deep learning.
-This project is an effort to decode its complexity by piecing together its elements one at a time.
+The Transformer model has revolutionized natural language processing and beyond.
+This project aims to demystify the model by breaking down and reconstructing its components, providing a hands-on experience with its mechanics.

 ## Repository Structure

+- `/models` - This directory contains the actual Transformer model implementations.
+  -  `/modules.py` - A module that includes custom functions and classes essential for the Transformer model.
+  - `/transformer_blocks.py` - Defines different types of Transformer blocks model.

-- `/notebooks` - Contains Jupyter notebooks that meticulously detail the coding process and explanations for each segment of the Transformer.
+- `/notebooks` - Jupyter notebooks with detailed code and narrative explanations:
+  - `encoder_only_classification.ipynb` - Illustrates how to apply the Transformer encoder for classification tasks.
-  - `transformer_from_scratch.ipynb` - A notebook documenting the sequential development of a Transformer.
+  - `transformer_scratchpad.ipynb` - A notebook for trying out new ideas and code snippets.

-- `/Attention and Transformers.pdf` - My notes on the transformer architecture from watching lectures online and reading the paper.
+- `Attention and Transformer Networks.pdf` - A collection of notes on the Transformer architecture, compiled from various lectures and the seminal paper.

 ## Use Cases Explored

-(As use cases are tackled and implemented, this section will catalog them with succinct descriptions and references to the corresponding notebooks.)

-## Getting Started

-To engage with this repository:

-1. Clone the repository to your local system.
-2. Ensure the prerequisites listed in [requirements.txt](requirements.txt) are installed.
-3. Navigate through the notebooks in the `/notebooks` directory to explore the implementations.
+In this section, we document the specific use cases that have been implemented:

+- **Encoder-Only Classification**: Demonstrated in `encoder_only_classification.ipynb`, showcasing how an encoder can be adapted for classification purposes.

+*More use cases will be added as the project progresses.*

 ## Acknowledgments

-- This work is inspired by the "Attention is All You Need" paper by Vaswani et al., which introduced the Transformer model.
+This project is inspired by the groundbreaking work in the paper "Attention is All You Need" by Vaswani et al.

+A special thanks to:
-- Prof. Pascal Poupart's open Waterloo Machine learning lectures on YouTube
+- The educational content from Prof. Pascal Poupart's Machine Learning lectures available on YouTube.

-Note: This README will be periodically updated to reflect the progression and expansion of the project.
+*Note: This README is updated regularly to capture the ongoing development and additions to the project.*